 Motley Fool Rule Breakers Review: Is It Legit?

 The company has been an industry leader for over two decades, and it doesn’t look like this will be changing anytime soon.

 While the stock picks already provide tons of value, you also get access to a suite of bonus resources, such as Starter Stocks, Best Buys, community forums, and much more.

-This is the whole package, and you’ll be hard-pressed to find a research service that provides the same upfront value.
+This is the whole package of investing services, and you’ll be hard-pressed to find a stock research service that provides the same upfront value.

 We found a lot to like during our Motley Fool Rule Breakers review, but there are some areas that the service could improve on.